shalom2552/IntroToDataScience/lab1/README.md

 ##### 6. alice avg position in row

 ## changes
-merged the awk script for the book and for the all book
+merged the awk script for the book and for each chapter.

 ## comments
 num of rows shorter then avg as been hard codded into the code as 4.